kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 That is the central irony.
 The best way to make software easier for AI may be to finish the work of making it easier for humans.

-## Humans and Agents Fail Differently, but They Benefit From the Same Constraints
+## Humans and Agents Fail Differently, but They Benefit From the Same Constraints { #humans-and-agents }

 Humans and models are not interchangeable.
 A human brings persistent understanding of business context, organizational history, production incidents, and tacit constraints that may never appear in the repository.
 An AI agent can read and transform code at a scale that would be tedious for a person but may miss an unstated assumption that a teammate would recognize immediately.